vippsas/vipps-woocommerce/README.txt

 == Changelog ==

+= 1.14.6 =
+* Fixed: Fixed a conflict that prevented Vipps from working in Klarna if Vipps Recurring and Vipps Checkout were installed at the same time.

 = 1.14.5 =
 * Fixed: You can now swap gateway to Vipps Recurring Payments from a subscription again.